pantomax/hassio-addons/rpi-rf-receiver/README.md

 # Updates/Fixes:
   -  "apparmor": "false" - HASSIO rpi-rf failing to initialize rx due to recent addition of apparmor (fryguy04)
-  -  pointing MQTT at "core_mosquitto" instead of static IP.
+  -  pointing MQTT at "core-mosquitto" instead of static IP.
 More robust as long as you are using HASSIO's official Mosquitto Addon (fryguy04)